 Whole wheat flour takes longer to absorb liquid.
 If you don’t give it time, you will be tempted to add too much flour when it seems impossibly sticky.
 Too much flour produces doorstops.

-The easiest solution is to use a parchment paper sling as pictured earlier in this post.
+The easiest solution is to use a parchment paper sling, as pictured earlier in this post.
 Otherwise, a non-stick pan sprayed with something like Baker’s Secret (an aerosol mixture of flour and oil) often works.
-I recommend the shiny and heavy USA loaf pans.
-(Don’t wash your non-stick pans in a dishwasher and use a plastic knife (to avoid damage to the pan) to loosen the sides of the loaf before turning it out.
+I recommend the shiny and heavy USA loaf pans (paid link).
+(Don’t wash your non-stick pans in a dishwasher, and use a plastic knife (to avoid damage to the pan) to loosen the sides of the loaf before turning it out.

 100% Bread Machine Whole Wheat Bread Recipe

-- 2 tablespoons avocado, canola oil, or coconut - 25 gr (add 1 more tablespoon if not using peanut butter or sunflower seed butter)
+- 2 tablespoons (23 g) avocado, canola, or coconut oil add one more tablespoon if not using peanut butter or sunflower seed butter

-- 1 tablespoon creamy peanut butter or sunflower seed butter - 16 g (optional)
+- 1 tablespoon creamy peanut butter or sunflower seed butter (optional)